Anker 737 Power Bank PowerCore 24K vs EF ECOFLOW Portable Power Station DELTA 2, 1024Wh LiFePO4 (LFP) Battery, 1800W AC/100W USB-C Output

 Anker 737 Power Bank PowerCore 24K

-The Anker 737 is the power layer that makes the rest of the kit usable.
+The Anker 737 is the phone and USB-C power layer that makes the rest of the kit usable.
 A radio plan fails if phones, satellite messengers, and USB-C radios are dead.
-Keep it charged in the same drawer as the written outage plan.
+Keep it charged in the same drawer as the written outage plan, but use a small power station or UPS for ordinary AC network gear.

 EF ECOFLOW Portable Power Station DELTA 2, 1024Wh LiFePO4 (LFP) Battery, 1800W AC/100W USB-C Output